DIRECTOR GREG HALL

 Follow up feature KAPITAL (2007) was an original commission by Alexander Poots for the Manchester International Festival, a unique collaboration between Director Hall and renowned composer Steve Martland as a film-to-music project, where Martland scored the music without seeing the film and Hall cut the film to the score.
 The film was devised with actors over a three month period, re-working old fairytales into an experimental contemporary setting under a secretive process that continued into a chronological five week shoot.
 It screened for five sell out nights at the Cornerhouse Cinema in manchester as part of the festival, Hall wrote guest posts for The Guardian Film Blog chronicling the experience and a featured interview with BBC Film Network.

 Between 2003 till 2005 Greg was part of ‘Collective Vision’, producing a variety of short content while also hosting sporadic Free Cinema screenings across London.
+Of note they had a selection of 1 minute films screen as part of 'Raw Britannia' on Channel 4 which included episodes of the 'Hood Newz' directed by Hall.
 From 2004 till 2008 he made music videos under the pseudonym ‘The Beta Brothers’ alongside filmmaker Paco Sweetman, pre-dominantly producing UK Hip Hop videos for broadcast, they also made four videos for Benjamin Zephaniah’s album ‘Naked’.

 His third feature film SSDD: SAME SHIT DIFFERENT DAY (2010) was devised around a seven page outline working with actors from his previous two films and set pre-dominantly in one location of an east London pub.
 A highly politicised slice of social realism shot on a no-budget, it also featured a unique score produced by hip hop artist Jehst.
 It received the Best Script Award at the Portobello Film Festival 2010 and Best Film (No Budget) Award at the London Independent Film Festival 2011.
 The film was the first to be produced and self released under Hall’s own imprint Broke But Making Films (BBMF).

 BBMF originated as a blog but soon morphed into a production & distribution company when Hall began bootlegging his own DVD’s of THE PLAGUE in 2008.
-The brand embodied the ethos of a D.I.Y (Do It Yourself) record label and gained a Patron in the form of Director Barney Platts-Mills: “Thank God for BBMF treading the path of genuine independence”.
-In October 2011 thematic film festival Cinema Global in Mexico City hosted a retrospective of Hall’s first three features under the banner of ‘Anarchism & Cinema’, where he also led a workshop with young Mexican filmmakers who produced a collective short film together in five days.
+The brand embodied D.I.Y (Do It Yourself) ethos and gained a Patron in the form of Director Barney Platts-Mills: “Thank God for BBMF treading the path of genuine independence”.
+In October 2011 thematic film festival Cinema Global in Mexico City hosted a retrospective of Hall’s first three features under the banner of ‘Anarchism & Cinema’, where he also led a workshop with local filmmakers who produced a collective short film together in five days.

 With the close collaboration of actor / writer Paul Marlon and the continuing support of producer & sister Becky Finlay-Hall, the BBMF brand grew over 2012/13 building an independent audience behind their work.
 2012 saw Hall complete his first professional short film BRUISED (2012), a no-budget mockumentary devised with it’s lead performers, it was launched at three independent film events in Toronto, Edinburgh and London before being released online and creating a strong impact with views and responses.
 The film picked up two awards at the Bootleg Film Festival Toronto for the lead performers.